How A/B Testing Will Help You Understand Your Customers

 A/B testing, also known as a “split test” is a method to compare two different approaches of marketing a service or product to an audience.
 In digital marketing, products and services are shown to potential customers in ways that hopefully encourage purchases to be made.
-In digital marketing, products and services can be promoted via email, advertisements, landing pages and more.
-The role of A/B tests are to determine how effective these promotions are depending on what kinds of creative elements are included in them.
+Products and services can be promoted via email, advertisements, landing pages and more.
+A/B tests are used to determine how effective these promotions are depending on what kinds of creative elements are included in them.

 If this is your first time using A/B testing, your objective will be to randomly split your audience in two.
 You will need unlimited graphic design services to do so, according to what you want to test.
 Splitting audiences can be done with using two separate tools created by different companies that work in similar ways.

 Be sure to test one thing at a time when interpreting data.
-Like many tests, the first thing to do is start a hypothesis.
-Your hypothesis should be defined clearly and relate with what it is you would like to prove.
+Like many tests, the first thing to do is start a hypothesis and define it clearly.

 A common “formula” to follow is “If _____, then _____.”